-- → Novastar screens investment opportunities, indexing for those that will generate exceptional social and environmental value as a natural consequence of their commercial growth and success.
-Applying this approach, Novastar has backed 24 companies out of over 2,000 assessed (< 1.2%) over the past nine years; there isn't a problem with deal flow. - ↑ At the time of initial investment, Novastar considers potential exit routes, timing, alignment with founders, and the potential for financial and social/environmental value creation.
+- Novastar screens investment opportunities, indexing for those that will generate exceptional social and environmental value as a natural consequence of their commercial growth and success.
+Applying this approach, Novastar has backed 24 companies out of over 2,000 assessed (< 1.2%) over the past nine years; there isn't a problem with deal flow. - At the time of initial investment, Novastar considers potential exit routes, timing, alignment with founders, and the potential for financial and social/environmental value creation.
 The exit thesis is formally reviewed quarterly by the Novastar investment team, and by the Investment Committee at each new financing round.
 In the quarterly reviews, the Novastar investment team reviews expected social value alongside expected financial value. - ★ As a venture fund manager, Novastar expects there to be failures in the portfolios companies that fail commercially and thus where social/environmental value may not endure.
 In such cases, Novastar works with the company board, management, and other investors to ensure the responsible winding down of the business considering all the stakeholders of the business: employees, customers, suppliers, and the community in which the company operates.
-Where positive social and/or environmental value endures (e.g., via the installed base of beneficial products), Novastar continues to measure and report on these impacts. - → Novastar expects that the bulk of the financial and social value created will arise from a third of the companies in the portfolio.
-As these 'emerging winners' are identified, Novastar prioritizes time and energy with these businesses, seeking to maximize both financial and social value from them. - → Novastar considers exit opportunities both partial and full as they arise throughout the life of the investment.
+Where positive social and/or environmental value endures (e.g., via the installed base of beneficial products), Novastar continues to measure and report on these impacts. - Novastar expects that the bulk of the financial and social value created will arise from a third of the companies in the portfolio.
+As these 'emerging winners' are identified, Novastar prioritizes time and energy with these businesses, seeking to maximize both financial and social value from them. - Novastar considers exit opportunities both partial and full as they arise throughout the life of the investment. - For investments which are exited by way of sale or IPO, Novastar will seek to ensure where possible that sound ESG practices and improvements continue under the new ownership.
+Novastar will conduct an exit review to assess how the new ownership may affect ESG matters and take into consideration the impact that new ownership will have on employees, local communities and the local environment. - In the event that an investment is wound down, Novastar will review the key ESG issues associated with this to ensure where possible that the investee continues to honour their ESG obligations and ensure that liquidators act appropriately towards debt collection and asset recovery.